dipen-yadav/dipen-yadav.github.io/_pages/about.md

 I am Dipendra, a PhD Candidate at the [University of Greifswald](https://www.uni-greifswald.de/) with a background in Natural Language Processing (NLP) and software engineering.
 My doctoral research centers on advancing explainability methods for machine learning models, particularly large language models.

-Before pursuing my PhD, I completed an MSc in Electrical Engineering from the [University of Rostock](https://www.uni-rostock.de/), specializing in Information Technology.
+Before pursuing my PhD, I completed MSc in Electrical Engineering from the [University of Rostock](https://www.uni-rostock.de/), specializing in Information Technology.
 During my professional journey, I worked at [PlanetAI GmbH](https://planet-ai.de/) as a Software Engineer and contributed to Intelligent Document Analysis (IDA) software.
 I also held research roles at [University of Rostock](https://www.uni-rostock.de/) and [Market Logic Software](https://www.marketlogicsoftware.com/), focusing on neural density estimation, and NLP tools for business insights.

 ### News
 - **November 2024**: Selected for a two-week immersion program for young researchers interested in start-up founding, hosted by the Foundation for Science Innovation and Development (FSID) at the Indian Institute of Science (IISc), Bengaluru, India.
 - **November 2024**: Organized the 8th International Workshop on Annotation of NER Data for Ubiquitous Systems at Informatik Festival 2024, Germany.
 - **October 2024**: Participated in the EuADS Summer School on Generative AI, Luxembourg.